andreneto/andreneto/README.md

 ## Hello folks, I'm André Carneiro 👋

-- 🔭 I’m currently working on Loadsmart
-- 🌱 I’m currently learning about async jobs and multithreading in python
-- 💬 Ask me about web dev, react and django
+- 🌱 I'm strongly interested in distributed systems along with its challenges and tooling
+- 👾 I'm also amazed by game design and the mechanics of having fun
-- 😄 Pronouns: he/his - they/their
+- 😄 Pronouns: he/his
-- 🎧 Love weird music and movies
+- 🎧 Love all genre of music and movies

 📫 Reach me at: